brahinets/brahinets/README.md

 ## About me
 - 🇺🇦 Ukraine is my motherland
 - 🌱 Mentor at [GeekHub](https://geekhub.ck.ua) volunteering IT platform.
 Seventh season in a row
-- 👯 I’m looking to collaborate on traveling, see [my Instagram](https://www.instagram.com/takeshi.1/)
 - 📫 Hit me up on [y.brahinets@gmail.com](mailto:y.brahinets@gmail.com)

 ## 📙 The latest blog posts: